 Updating the eLicenser Control Center

-The most common reason for USB-eLicenser (dongle, formerly named Steinberg Key), Soft-eLicenser and/or license related problems is an outdated or corrupted eLicenser Control Center (eLCC) installation.
+The most common reason for license related problems is an outdated or corrupted eLicenser Control Center installation.

-So if an USB-eLicenser or a specific license on it is not recognized, or you get any eLCC error messages when starting your Steinberg sequencer, you should download and install the latest eLicenser Control Center at first.
-In case the installation fails, try to install again after you've unplugged the USB-eLicenser.
+So if an USB-eLicenser (dongle) or a specific license is not being recognized, or you get any eLicenser Control Center related error messages when starting your Steinberg sequencer, you should download and install the latest eLicenser Control Center at first.

 This help center article provides further and more detailed assistance in solving dongle and license related issues: